FujiroAkakura/ssb-pub-underground/README.md

 ### Enter a container shell

-As long as your server is running, you can enter a shell inside it and run commands on ssb-server(sbot):
+As long as your server is running, you can enter a shell inside it and access the ssb-server(sbot) API:

 ```shell
 docker exec -it <container id> sbot bash